-Questions from the Public
+Questions and Statements from the Public

-Standards & Constitution Committee
+Standards and Constitution Committee

-Terms of Reference:
+Terms of reference:

-1. Promoting and maintaining high standards of conduct by Councillors in accordance with the duty contained in Section 27 of the Localism Act 2011.
+1. Promoting and maintaining high standards of conduct by councillors in accordance with the duty contained in Section 27 of the Localism Act 2011.

 6. Discharging, through a Hearings Panel, decisions made following consideration of reports by an Investigating Officer in connection with 5. above.